narenreddycs/MessageDeliverySystem/README.md

  - max 255 receivers (user_id:s) per message
  - message body - byte array (text, JSON, binary, or anything), max length 1024 kilobytes

+ HOW TO RUN THE PROJECT -

+ - Start the Server - Run python server.py
+ - Start different Clients - Run python client.py

+ 	Now one can enter different commands such as 1 to list all connected clients, 2 to relay message to different clients.